 - The College may assign a roommate at the student’s request.

 Students should begin looking immediately for a possible roommate.
-Residence Life will supply each student with a list of potential roommate candidates.
+Residence Life will supply students with a list of potential roommate candidates.

 - There is clear or apparent emergency such as fire, serious illness, injury, or where danger threatens persons or property.